breethomas/guiceworks/content/projects/denver-startup-week.md

 # Celebrating the entrepreneurial spirit.

+Challenge: Elevate Denver Startup Week through an identity that communicates its sophistication in programming and its Denver roots.

-Denver Startup Week engaged us to rebrand the event and extend that new brand into a stronger, more cohesive online and offline presence overall.
-An icon and color language that worked together with the DSW brand was created to define tracks, events and subject matter.
-The website was rebuilt from scratch to create a simplified, contextual overall experience for the user, both prior to and during the event.
+Outcome: A stronger, more cohesive online and offline presence with an icon and color language to clearly define and navigate through tracks, events and subject matter.

 ## Brand Design
 ![Denver Startup Week Brand 01](/static/images/DSW_Brand_01.png)